Suphan Buri province: Geography

+Climate

+In summer, it is influenced by the Southeast monsoon from the South China Sea through from February to mid-May, causing the weather to be generally hot and humid.
+In rainy season, the Southwest monsoon from the Indian Ocean blows through from May to mid-October, causing the weather to be humid en generally rainy.
+In winter, it is influenced by the Northeast monsoon blowing through from October to mid-February, causing the weather to be cold.
+The highest temperature in May is 39.3 C and the lowest temperature is 15.7 C in December.

 History

 Suphan Buri might be the site of the legendary Suvarnabhumi, which is mentioned in very old Buddhist writings.
 However the first confirmed historical settlement was in the Dvaravati period, when the city was known as Mueang Thawarawadi Si Suphannaphumi ('the Dvaravati city of Suvarnabhumi').
 Its founding took place c.
 877–882.
-In the era of Ankorian king Jayavarman VII, inscription called Prasat Phra Khan (จารึกปราสาทพระขรรค์) was made and which mentions the name of Suvarnapura.
+In the era of Angkorian king Jayavarman VII, an inscription called Prasat Phra Khan (จารึกปราสาทพระขรรค์) was made which mentions the name of Suvarnapura.
 Later it was called U Thong, and was once believed to be the home city of Prince U Thong, the founder of the Ayutthaya Kingdom.
 King Khun Luang Pha Ngua gave it the current name.
 Suphan Buri was a border city, and the site of several battles with the neighbouring Burmese.

+Suphan Buri people speak in a distinct Central Thai dialect, which is believed to be the form spoken during the Ayutthaya period.

 Economy

 The province is Thailand's largest producer of water chestnuts (ลูกแห้ว, RTGS: luk haeo), grown mainly in Mueang Suphan Buri, Sam Chuk, and the Si Prachan Districts of the province.
 About half of the province's 3,000 rai of cultivated water chestnuts are found in Tambon Wang Yang of Si Prachan.
 The vegetable was registered as a geographical indication (GI) product of Suphan Buri in 2017.
 The Thai dessert thapthim krop (ทับทิมกรอบ), with water chestnuts as its main ingredient, was named one of the world's best 50 desserts in 2019 by CNN Travel.